+Short CP is applied to short preamble to generate CP1.

 The CRS sequence(L-Preamble) occupies N subcarriers in the frequency domain.
 A pseudo-random sequence {Cn,·n = 0, 1, ..., N-1} with a length of N is BPSK-modulated and then according to the configuration of the current cell.
-The different value of N for 3 long preamble types is shown the table below.
+The different value of N for 3 long preamble types is shown in Table 64.

-Table 54
+Table 64